Do you lead a campus ministry, or are you thinking of starting one? Then check out these veteran youth ministry tips for effective campus outreach.

-5 Tips for Campus Ministry
+5 Tips for Campus Ministry Outreach

-1. Change your mind-set.
+1. Change your mindset.

-While Bible studies are cool, and hanging out at lunch is awesome, that needs to stop being the standard for campus ministry.
-We need to change our mind-set about what ‘getting on campus’ means and how we actually do campus ministry.
-There are plenty of ways to get involved and get on campus.
-We just need to change what we are looking for.
+While Bible studies are cool and hanging out at lunch is awesome, that can’t be the standard for campus ministry anymore.
+We need to change our mindset about what “getting on campus” means and how we actually do campus ministry.
+Plenty of ways exist to get involved and get on campus.
+We just need to change what we’re looking for.